-Surgery is the most common treatment, however, there are some brain tumors that it may not be possible to remove.
-However, even for tumors that cannot be removed, obtaining a small piece of the tumor (biopsy) can be very helpful in helping to make a diagnosis and guiding treatment.
-Surgery is often followed by radiation or chemotherapy, which is used to kill cancer cells that may have been left behind.
+Surgery is often the first treatment used.
+Unfortunately not all brain tumors can be removed.
+Still, it is helpful when even a small piece of the tumor (biopsy) can be removed to diagnose and guide treatment.
+Surgery is often followed by radiation or chemotherapy.
+These options are used to kill cancer cells left behind.

 Radiation can kill cancer cells or keep them from growing.
-Radiation may also be used to relieve symptoms if the tumor is pressing on certain areas of the brain that are causing you to have headaches or seizures.
-The way the radiation therapy is given depends on the type of tumor and where it is in the brain.
+Radiation is also used to relieve symptoms if the tumor presses on certain areas of the brain.
+The way radiation therapy is given depends on the type and location of the tumor.
 The types of radiation therapy used to treat brain and spinal tumors include:

-- External beam radiation therapy (EBRT) - This procedure is similar to an X-ray, but it is able to give the higher doses needed to treat brain tumors.
-High doses of radiation therapy can damage normal brain tissue, so doctors try to deliver the radiation to the tumor with the lowest possible dose to normal surrounding brain areas.
-To make sure the radiation gets the tumor and avoids as much healthy tissue possible, your radiation oncologist may use:
+- External beam radiation therapy (EBRT) - This option is similar to an X-ray, but it gives the higher doses needed to treat brain tumors.
+To protect normal brain tissue, doctors try to deliver the lowest possible dose of radiation.
+To make sure the radiation gets to the tumor and avoids healthy tissue, your radiation oncologist may use:

 - Three-dimensional conformal radiation therapy (3D-CRT): 3D-CRT focuses several radiation beams at the tumor at once.
 The beams are directed by a computer with details on the tumor’s location.

-- Intensity modulated radiation therapy (IMRT): This procedure also uses a computer to deliver radiation.
-The intensity of the radiation can be adjusted to target the tumor while protecting healthy tissue.
+- Intensity modulated radiation therapy (IMRT): IMRT also uses a computer to deliver radiation.
+The intensity of the radiation can be targeted to protect healthy tissue.

-- Conformal proton beam radiation therapy: Protons are different than X-rays, and are less likely to damage healthy tissue.
-Most cancer centers do not offer proton radiation.
+- Proton beam radiation therapy: Protons are different than X-rays, and are less likely to damage healthy tissue.
+Most cancer centers don’t offer proton radiation.
 It is used mainly for chordomas and brain tumors in children and young adults.